Gaiters

 Originally, gaiters were made of leather or canvas.
-Today, gaiters for walking are commonly made of plasticized synthetic cloth such as polyester.
+Today, those for walking are commonly made of plasticized synthetic cloth such as nylon or polyester.
 Gaiters for use on horseback continue to be made of leather.
-They are able to cover the gap between the pants and boots and the top is just below the knee.
-There are usually drawcords to help adjust the tightness.
-Wearing gaiters, while largely preventing most snake bites, does not provide 100% protection.
+They are made to cover the gap between the pants and boots, rising to just below the knee, and usually have drawcords for tightening.

-Common materials for leg gaiters on the market are canvas, nylon, Cordura, Kevlar and leather.
-Nylon is better at preventing snake bites than polyester, canvas and Cordura.
-The best material is Kevlar, a bulletproof material commonly used to make bulletproof vests, protective gear, and protective clothing.
-But the downside of Kevlar is that it is expensive.
+Common materials for leg gaiters on the market are canvas, nylon, Cordura, Kevlar, and leather.